MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/introduction.md

 The second part of our sample setups the main scene.
 This involves a number of steps, creating a 3D Scene, creating a 3D box in the screen, adding a light, a camera and a viewport.
-These are explored in more detail in the section "[Scene, Nodes, Components and Cameras](~/graphics-games/urhosharp/using.md#scenenodescomponentsandcameras)"
+These are explored in more detail in the section [Scene, Nodes, Components and Cameras](~/graphics-games/urhosharp/using.md#scenenodescomponentsandcameras).

 The third part of our sample triggers a couple of actions.
 Actions are recipes that describe a particular effect, and once created they